kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 ### Line editor

-We've already observed that tty can allow you to edit the current input line and to delete a previous character, or a word, or the whole line.
+We've already observed that tty can allow you to edit the current input line and to delete a previous character, or a word, or the entire line.
 Let's quickly repeat the experiment from Part 1, but instead of `strace` let's play with bash scripts.
 We'll use one xterm window to receive input and the other to visualize what tty is sending to our bash script.
 Open two xterm windows, and in the first xterm:

 ```
 mkfifo /tmp/out.pipe
 dd bs=1 of=/tmp/out.pipe
 ```

-In the second xterm execute the following line.
+Execute the following line using the second xterm.
 The while loop with `dd` is my attempt to make `od` read characters one by one (asking it directly using `od -w1` option gives an error):

 ```
 (while true; do dd count=1 bs=1 2>/dev/null | od -ax; done) < /tmp/out.pipe